tcbutler320/tbutler.org/_posts/2021-11-01-legacy-hack-the-box-ctf.md

 Nmap done: 1 IP address (1 host up) scanned in 54.12 seconds
 ```

 The scan shows the target is likely vulnerable to CVE-2008-4250, a serious vulnerability also referred to by its [microsoft bulletin](https://docs.microsoft.com/en-us/security-updates/securitybulletins/2008/ms08-067) identifier, Microsoft Windows Server 2000/2003 - Code Execution (MS08-067).
-There is a public exploit for this vulnerability on metasploit (exploit/windows/smb/ms08_067_netapi), so next i started up the msfconsole and configured the necessary options.
+There is a public exploit for this vulnerability on metasploit (exploit/windows/smb/ms08_067_netapi), so next i started up the <kbd>msfconsole</kbd> and configured the necessary options.

 ```bash
 msf6 exploit(windows/smb/ms08_067_netapi) > show options